Area Forecast Discussion

 National Weather Service Charleston SC

-A cold front will approach the region late next week.
+A cold front will shift slowly south of the region this afternoon

 .NEAR TERM /THROUGH TONIGHT/...

 Early Sunday afternoon, a cold front was slowly advancing through

 far southern counties of the forecast area.
 Scattered showers and

 thunderstorms will continue to fire in this area this afternoon.